schmunk42/gii-template-collection/readme.txt

 					),
 				),

-After that, two new Generators 'FullCrud' and 'FullModel' should be available in your Gii index page.
+After that, the new Generators of the Gii Template Collection should be available in your Gii index page.

-Please note that you have to add 'ext.gtc.*' to your import path so the needed components can be found by the application.
+Please note that you have to add 'ext.gtc.components.*' to your import path so the needed components can be found by the application.

 De, fr, lt, es, pt and sv translations are provided in the messages/ directory.
 To make your Application use them, simply copy them over to the